ajan421/air_quality-/README.md

 In our dataset, normalisation is used to scale down all numerical features to a similar level, allowing for fair comparisons and preventing the disproportionate influence of any particular feature.
 Please refer to the [task.ipynb](https://github.com/ajan421/Ajan_S2/blob/main/task.ipynb) file for a complete implementation of the code and further details on other preprocessing steps.

+## Correlation Matrix
+The correlation matrix, `corr`, contains the pairwise correlation coefficients between variables in the dataset.
+Each cell in the matrix represents the correlation between two variables.
+The values range between -1 and 1, where -1 indicates a strong negative correlation, 1 indicates a strong positive correlation, and 0 indicates no correlation.